pingswept/me30-website/content/notes/internet.md

 When a reply comes back, the AP looks up the address it came from in the translation table, finds your private IP address, does the reverse modification on the reply, and sends it back to your laptop.

 An unfortunate side effect of NAT is that if a node on the public internet wants to initiate a connection to one of the devices on your private network, it has no way of connecting to it.
 It could send packets to the address of your AP, but there's no way to specify which device the packets should go to.
+This is the "firewall" mentioned earlier-- nodes on the public internet cannot **initiate** connections to the devices on your network.
 This brings us to ports and port forwarding.

-## Ports and port forwarding
+## Ports

 All of the packets that run between different IP addresses are categorized by one of 65536 destination ports.
 Typically, each port corresponds to a certain protocol.You can run any protocol on any port, but there are a few protocols that have been assigned ports, just to make things simpler.